Brick, Inc. FAQ’s

-What category of advertising is GSN?back to top
+What category of advertising is Brick, Inc.?back to top

-GSN is in an growing new category of Grocery Store Websites that serve as tools for consumers to plan their grocery shopping trips.
+Brick, Inc. is in a growing new category of Grocery Store Websites that serve as tools for consumers to plan their grocery shopping trips.

 These include any and all of the grocery websites and the networks that serve advertising to them, as well as the leading sites for couponing.

-In our role as a consumer tool, GSN websites function like search engines.
+In our role as a consumer tool, Brick, Inc. websites function like search engines.
 Our sites are powerful applications that consumers use to sort through information and arrive at purchasing choices.